rnwst/pandoc-lua-types/README.md

 A basic understanding of LuaLS' [type annotation syntax](https://luals.github.io/wiki/annotations/) is presumed in this section.

 All of Pandoc's [Block](https://pandoc.org/lua-filters.html#type-block) and [Inline](https://pandoc.org/lua-filters.html#type-inline) elements are available for type annotations.
+Furthermore, the [`Pandoc`](https://pandoc.org/lua-filters.html#type-pandoc) and [`Meta`](https://pandoc.org/lua-filters.html#type-meta) types are available as well, and so are the various [Element component](https://pandoc.org/lua-filters.html#element-components) types.
 This enables static type checking when writing filter functions.
 For example:
 ```Lua
 ---Filter function for Spans
 ---@param span Span